EBIO5460Fall2024/class-materials/00_individual_project.md

 1. Data simulation.
 Simulate data from the model then fit the model to the simulated data.
    * Does everything make sense?
    * Do you understand the data generating process?
-   * Does the training algorithm recover the known parameters?
+   * Does the training algorithm recover the known parameters (order of magnitude)?
 2. Model fits for the real data.
 3. Model checks (do **and comment on** each of the following)
   * Has the algorithm converged? (e.g. check MCMC chains, R_hat, n_eff)